ncolesummers/microservices-calculator/README.md

 A microservices example using Dapr

-This project uses Dapr to create a distributed calculator.
+This project uses the Dapr runtime to create a distributed calculator.
 The services are written in multiple languages including Go, Python, TS/JS, and C#.
-Frameworks used include Deno, Gorilla/mux, Flask, .NET, and React.
+Frameworks used include Deno, Gorilla/mux, Flask, .NET, Rocket and React.

 ## Run Locally